Food industry: Marketing

 As consumers grow increasingly removed from food production, the role of product creation, advertising, and publicity become the primary vehicles for information about food.
 With processed food as the dominant category, marketers have almost infinite possibilities in product creation.
 Of the food advertised to children on television, 73% is fast or convenience foods.

 One of the main challenges in food industry marketing is the high level of competition in the market.
 Companies must differentiate themselves from their competitors by offering unique products or using innovative marketing techniques.
 For example, many food companies are now using social media platforms to promote their products and engage with customers.

 Another important aspect of food industry marketing is understanding consumer behavior and preferences.
 This includes factors such as age, gender, income, and cultural background.
 Companies must also be aware of changing consumer trends and adapt their marketing strategies accordingly.

 Labor and education

 Equipment at Tartu Mill.
 Modern food processing factories are often highly automated.

 Until the last 100 years, agriculture was labor-intensive.
 Farming was a common occupation and millions of people were involved in food production.
 Farmers, largely trained from generation to generation, carried on the family business.
 That situation has changed dramatically today.
-In America in 1870, 70–80% of the US population was employed in agriculture.
+In the United States in 1870, 70–80% of the population was employed in agriculture.
 As of 2021, less than 2% of the population is directly employed in agriculture, and about 83% of the population lives in cities.